 Priority Tier 2: Trusts With Approaching Deadlines

 Some trusts have bar dates or claim filing deadlines.
 If any applicable trust has an approaching deadline, it jumps to the top of your filing priority regardless of payment amount.
 A missed bar date results in permanent claim forfeiture with limited exception for hardship cases [5].
+Understanding trust fund filing deadlines after diagnosis is essential for every multi-trust filer.

 Priority Tier 3: Trusts Requiring Additional Evidence